mharris717/ember-drag-drop/README.md

 ```

 On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired unless the optional parameter 'enableSort' is false.
 You can check out an example of this is action [here](http://mharris717.github.io/ember-drag-drop/)
+useSwap defaults to true and is optional.
+If you set it to false, then the sort algorithm will cascade the swap of items, pushing the values down the list.
+[See Demo](http://mharris717.github.io/ember-drag-drop/horizontal)
 **Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.**

 ### TODO